KaosElegent/portfolio/portfolio/README.md

 # What is this?

 - Digital Portfolio, created from scratch.
 This repo contains the source code for my personal website (under development).
-- The entire development process will be logged in short blogs on < Coming Soon >
+- The entire development process will be logged in short blogs on: [Nullptr Blog Post](https://nullptr3.wordpress.com/)